 • To provide enjoyment and intellectual stimulation

 In Year 7 all girls learn Spanish and Mandarin.
 In the following year girls then continue with Spanish throughout Key Stage 3 and may start French and continue with Mandarin.
-All three languages are available at GCSE/International GCSE.
-It is possible for girls to do one, two or three languages at GCSE level.
-French and Spanish are available to A level.
-Mandarin in Key Stage Five follows the Pre-U course over two years.
+All three languages are available at International GCSE and it is possible for girls to do one, two or three languages at GCSE level.
+French and Spanish are available to A-level.
+Mandarin in Key Stage Five follows the HSK IV course over two years.

 The department is extremely proud of its success in external examinations.
-Twenty three girls from the last eight years have continued their study of languages at university including Oxbridge, and the class of 2016 are studying Arabic, Chinese, French, Portuguese and Spanish at Durham, Nottingham and Edinburgh.
+Twenty three girls from the last eight years have continued their study of languages at university including Oxbridge, and the classes of 2016 and 2017 are studying Chinese, French, Portuguese and Spanish at Bristol, Edinburgh, Nottingham and Warwick.

 The language department is housed in well-equipped rooms and regular use is made of IT facilities to enhance language learning.
 Pupils can access listening material, use our online resources and record themselves speaking a foreign language independently.
 The department uses iPads and language learning apps extensively and a language study room available to Sixth Formers is equipped with a TV, DVD recorder and satellite link to terrestrial television channels in Europe.
 There is an extensive DVD library of foreign language films, which may be borrowed by students at any time.

 We run many trips abroad to help our girls practise their language skills.
 Our Sixth Formers may take part in a work experience programme to practise their language skills and we run an exchange to Brittany for Key Stage 4 and 5 French students.
-For students of Spanish, we run a biennial trip to Barcelona for Year 8 and 9 students and this year we are going on a Spanish study trip to Salamanca in October.
+For students of Spanish, we run a biennial trip to Barcelona for Year 8 and 9 students and there is a biennial GCSE and A-level Spanish study trip to Salamanca in October.
 We visit China on an annual or biennial basis and in July 2016, our Year 9 and 10 girls went to Beijing and Jinan with the IoE Summer camp.
-We are also looking forward to welcoming our Hanban teacher, Jingjing Jiang this year.
+We are also looking forward to welcoming back our Hanban teacher, Jingjing Jiang this year.

 In addition, girls may pursue an interest in languages during lunch times.
 There are international activities at lunchtime where you can learn German, Italian, dance the salsa and learn Chinese games.
 We run clinics in all languages and regular film, theatre and restaurant visits also take place to relevant performances.
 Girls attend external revision conferences where available for GCSE and A level.